zkillpack/billboardparser/README.md

 have a focus on audio content retrieval, as is evidenced by the fact that they focus on timestamps and give results that do not support queries about musical structure.

-To remedy this, I have decided to adopt a whatever-the-hell-is-in-a-musicologist's-brain-first approach rather than a signal-based approach.
+To remedy this, I have decided to adopt a symbolic-music-based approach rather than a signal-based approach.
-Whatever that actually means...

-This is a parser designed for corpus-based musicology and music theory, and as such, spits out useful information such as:
+This is a parser designed for corpus-based musicology and music theory, and as such, is designed for those who want information such as:

 - Position in meter, hypermeter, and phrase instead of just timestamps
 - chord reduction and/or transcription